-- In April, the Audit and Control Committee reviewed the financial statement for the first quarter of the year with the finance team who presented the main aspects and its conclusions.
-The Committee provided a favourable recommendation to the Board of Directors to approve the first quarter financial statements. - o In July, the Audit and Control Committee reviewed the half-yearly financial statements and the external auditors report.
+- a) Review of financial information - 2015 Annual Consolidated Financial Statements - In February, the Audit and Control Committee reviewed the 2015 annual consolidated financial statements with the finance team and the external auditors who presented the main aspects and its conclusions.
+The Committee provided a favourable recommendation to the Board of Directors to approve the 2015 annual consolidated financial statements. - 2016 financial statements: - In April, the Audit and Control Committee reviewed the financial statement for the first quarter of the year with the finance team who presented the main aspects and its conclusions.
+The Committee provided a favourable recommendation to the Board of Directors to approve the first quarter financial statements. - In July, the Audit and Control Committee reviewed the half-yearly financial statements and the external auditors report.
 This information was discussed with the members of the management team responsible for their preparation and with the external auditors who presented the main aspects and its conclusions.
 The Committee provided a favourable recommendation to the Board of Directors to approve the interim consolidated financial statements - In October, the Audit and Control Committee reviewed the financial results for the third quarter of the year with the finance team who presented the main aspects and its conclusions.
-The Committee provided a favourable recommendation to the Board of Directors to approve the third quarter financial statements.

-b) External Auditors

-- In February, the external auditors attended the Audit and Control Committee to review the 2015 annual consolidated financial statements and presented the main aspects and its conclusions. - In July, the external auditors attended the Audit and Control Committee to present the report of the half-yearly financial statements. - In December, the Audit and Control Committee met the external auditors to review the scope, the status of its review and the preliminary conclusions of the 2016 financial statements.

-c) M&A requirement and capital markets

-- In July, the Audit and Control Committee reviewed the relevant items regarding the finance requirement to carry out new projects.
+The Committee provided a favourable recommendation to the Board of Directors to approve the third quarter financial statements. - b) External Auditors - In February, the external auditors attended the Audit and Control Committee to review the 2015 annual consolidated financial statements and presented the main aspects and its conclusions. - In July, the external auditors attended the Audit and Control Committee to present the report of the half-yearly financial statements. - In December, the Audit and Control Committee met the external auditors to review the scope, the status of its review and the preliminary conclusions of the 2016 financial statements. - c) M&A requirement and capital markets - In July, the Audit and Control Committee reviewed the relevant items regarding the finance requirement to carry out new projects.
 Different alternatives were presented, the Committee reviewed the main aspects of each one, and the Committee provided a favourable report to the Board of Directors to approve (i) the issuance of a new bond, (ii) restructuring of the existing debt and (iii) the prehedging of the interest rate on the new bond issue. - In October, the managers submitted an update to the Audit and Control Committee in relation to what had been said at the previous meeting, particularly in relation to the issue of a new bond and, after reviewing the main aspects, the Committee provided a favourable report to the Board of Directors to approve (i) the increase in the total amount of the bonds to be issued under the EMTN program and (ii) subject to favourable market conditions, the issuance of a new long-term bond under this program.